SarthakB11/medical-faq-chatbot/README.md

 # RAG-based Medical FAQ Chatbot

-This project is a Retrieval-Augmented Generation (RAG) chatbot designed to answer medical questions using a knowledge base of medical FAQs.
-It leverages a vector database and Google's Gemini language models to provide accurate and natural-sounding answers.
+This project is a Retrieval-Augmented Generation (RAG) chatbot designed to answer medical questions using a private knowledge base.
+It is built with a modular architecture, supports conversational follow-up questions, and cites its sources to ensure accuracy and trust.

 ## Features

-- **RAG Pipeline**: Retrieves relevant context from a knowledge base before generating an answer.
+- **Advanced RAG Pipeline**: Retrieves relevant context from a knowledge base before generating an answer.
+- **Source Citation**: Cites the specific source document(s) used to generate an answer, allowing for verification.
+- **Conversation Memory**: Remembers the last few turns of the conversation to understand follow-up questions.
+- **Streaming Responses**: The web interface streams answers token-by-token for a real-time chat experience.
 - **Multilingual Support**: Can understand and respond to queries in multiple languages.
-- **Simple User Interfaces**: Interact with the chatbot via a Streamlit web app or a command-line interface.
-- **Modular Design**: The codebase is organized into modules for data loading, vector store management, retrieval, and answer generation.
+- **User Feedback**: The web interface includes a thumbs-up/thumbs-down mechanism to log feedback on answer quality.
+- **Modular and Extensible**: Built with a clean, abstracted architecture that makes it easy to add new features or swap components like the language model.

 ## How It Works

-1.  **Data Preprocessing**: Medical FAQs are loaded from a CSV file, chunked into smaller pieces, and converted into vector embeddings using a multilingual Sentence Transformer model.
+1.  **Data Preprocessing**: Medical FAQs are loaded from a CSV file.
+Each FAQ is assigned a unique `source_id`.
-2.  **Vector Store**: The embeddings are stored in a ChromaDB vector database for efficient similarity search.
+2.  **Vector Store**: The FAQs are converted into vector embeddings and stored in a ChromaDB database with their `source_id` as metadata.
-3.  **Retrieval**: When a user asks a question, the query is embedded, and the most relevant text chunks are retrieved from the vector store.
+3.  **Retrieval**: When a user asks a question, the query is embedded, and the most relevant text chunks (including their source metadata) are retrieved from the database.
-4.  **Generation**: The user's query and the retrieved context are passed to the Gemini 2.0 Flash language model to generate a final answer.
+4.  **Generation**: The user's query, the conversation history, and the retrieved context (with source IDs) are passed to the Gemini 2.0 Flash language model.
+The model is instructed to answer the question and cite the sources it used.

 ## Prerequisites